 No, as stated in your tenancy agreement we're permitted to come into your home to check its condition.

 Not as part of this process.
-This is a data collecting exercise to better understand the condition of all homes and to ensure that when we do carry out upgrades/refurbishments, we do so in the correct order and at the right time.
+This is a data collecting exercise to better understand the condition of all homes and to ensure that when we do carry out upgrades or refurbishments, we do so in the correct order and at the right time.

-Reviewing materials suspected of containing asbestos is important and these checks will help ensure we manage things correctly in the future if any work is needed on your home.
+Reviewing materials suspected of containing asbestos is important and these checks will help ensure we manage things correctly in the future if any work is needed in your home.

 Asbestos is only a risk to health if it's in poor condition, broken, or if it's damaged, cut or sanded.

-The results will be supplied to the landlord and once the survey of all homes is complete they'll be compiled into a plan of work.
+The results will be supplied to us and once the survey of all homes is complete they'll be compiled into a plan of work.
 This plan will set out the replacement works we need to undertake and an estimate of the costs across the next 30 years.

 If you're not at home when the surveyor calls, a card will be left with contact details, so you can arrange another date directly with Savills.
 The first call will be made without making an appointment, so please don't worry if you miss this.